yuvalmGS/gigaspaces-wiki-jekyll/xap97net/nhibernate-external-data-source.markdown

 {% exclamation %} You can also construct your own NHibernate session factory in code, and pass it to the constructor of the `NHibernateExternalDataSource`.
 In this case, there is no need to use `SpaceConfig.ExternalDataSourceConfig.CustomProperties`.

-To start the other members of the cluster, simply change the [ClusterInfo|Processing Unit Container#ClusterInfo]:
+To start the other members of the cluster, simply change the depanlinkClusterInfotengahlink./processing-unit-container.html#ClusterInfobelakanglink:
 - Backup space of the first partition member

 {% highlight java %}